Quickstart

 The golem

-command line interface provides integrates a set of commands to create, build, and deploy components.
+command line interface provides a set of commands to create, build, and deploy components.

-To get started, you create an application and a single component using your chosen programming language with the golem app new
+To get started, you create an application and a single component using one of the supported programming languages with the golem app new

-This will generate a new component in the current, ready to be compiled and deployed to Golem.
+This will generate a new component in a new directory named after the provided application name, and it is ready to be compiled and deployed to Golem.

 To build the newly created component, use the following command: